ericmann/ircBot/README.md

 * Add cron-based support for plugins that need to register cron jobs with the ircBot.
 This is actually already integrated into the current private version of the ircBot and is only a simple rewrite/review away from being integrated into this version of the bot.
 * Test the usage of database-driven plugins to ensure that things are working correctly with this.
 Providing a sample plugin with examples on how the database connections should work would probably be in the best interest of everyone.
 * Incorporate some basic bot commands including !restart, !kill, !join <channel>, !part <channel>, etc.
+* We will need to thoroughly test the !restart command to ensure that it's killing old PHP processes and correctly performing any subversion pulls.
+Providing multiple OS restart scripts is probably in the best interest of everyone.

 Contributing
 ------------